pastatank/sleipnir/README.md

 Environment

-Software for the sake of software.
+Software for the sake of software!